 If you're looking for the jack of all trades, well here he is!
 John has 7 years of experience working in Animal Welfare.
-Not only was he the Supervisor of the Canine Care team at the Monmouth County SPCA, but he played an important role in combating Animal Cruelty in Monmouth County from 2015 - 2020 before leaving to join PU full time.
-Prior, he responded to 911 calls as an EMT.
-As if saving helpless abused animals wasn't enough, his handling and training skills are impeccable.
+Not only was he the Supervisor of the Canine Care team at the Monmouth County SPCA, but he played an important role in combating Animal Cruelty in Monmouth County as a Humane Law Enforcement Officer from 2015 - 2020 before leaving to join PU full time.
+Before dedicating his life to animals, John served his community as an EMT-B and a Dispatcher..

 John just has a way about him that makes the most timid or rambunctious of dogs feel calm, cool and collected.
 While Pawsome University is a Full-Time job, John is still very active within the Animal Welfare world.
-John is a board member for the Volunteer Auxiliary for Animal Shelters where he lends his technical expertise, business knowledge, and understanding of dog behavior and animal sheltering to move the organization forward.
+John is an Instructor for the American Association of Veterinary State Boards, and his courses typically focus on Animal Cruelty and Animal Sheltering.
+John is a former board member for the Volunteer Auxiliary for Animal Shelters where he shared his technical expertise, business knowledge, and understanding of dog behavior and animal sheltering to move the organization forward.
 Like Jaime, John is also a board member of Foster's Future, a 501(c)3 nonprofit program that provides funds and services to pets in foster care, helping to reduce the number of pets placed in shelters and/or euthanized due to a lack of services.
 After the sudden passing of our dog Opal, John founded The Opal Fund, a 501(c)3 that provides MRI scans to pets suffering from Neurological Disorders.

 John & Jaime have been featured in several articles, podcasts, and radio segments.
 Check those out here!